engnadeau/fireflies-ai-transcript-manager/README.md

 ## Description

-`Fireflies AI Transcript Manager` is a tool designed to automate the process of managing meeting transcripts from Fireflies.ai.
+`Fireflies AI Transcript Manager` is a versatile tool designed to automate the management of meeting transcripts from Fireflies.ai.
-It simplifies the workflow by providing functionalities to fetch, save, and organize transcripts efficiently, enhancing the overall experience of handling meeting documentation.
+It streamlines the workflow by offering functionalities to fetch, save, delete, and organize transcripts efficiently, thereby enhancing the experience of handling meeting documentation.

 ## Features

 - **Fetch Transcripts**: Automatically retrieve transcripts from your Fireflies.ai account.
-- **Save Transcripts Locally**: Transcripts are saved in a structured format within a designated folder for easy access and organization.
+- **Save Transcripts Locally**: Save transcripts in a structured format within a designated folder for easy access and organization.
+- **Delete Transcripts**: Efficiently delete transcripts from the cloud using local transcript data, utilizing parallel processing for faster execution.
+- **Parallel Processing**: Leverages concurrent threads for rapid deletion of multiple transcripts, enhancing performance and efficiency.
-- **Logging**: Detailed logging of operations, making it easier to track the process and troubleshoot any issues.
+- **Logging**: Detailed logging of all operations, providing insights into the process and aiding in troubleshooting.

 ## Installation